pombase/website/frontend/src/docs/faq/how-can-i-see-nucleotide-level-similarity-between-s-pombe-and-other-schizosaccharomyces-species.md

 # How can I see nucleotide-level similarity between *S. pombe* and other *Schizosaccharomyces* species?
 <!-- pombase_categories: Orthology,Finding data,Tools and resources -->

-PomBase offers two ways to view nucleotide-level similarity between *S. pombe* and *S. japonicus*, *S. octosporus*, or *S. cryophilus*.
-Both use the genome browser.
+At present there are two ways to view nucleotide-level similarity between *S. pombe* and *S. japonicus*, *S. octosporus*, or *S. cryophilus*.
+Both use the Ensembl genome browser.

-1. To view nucleotide similarity data tracks in the browser, follow the usual steps as described in the [data track FAQ](/faq/how-can-i-show-or-hide-tracks-genome-browser).
-Select the data type "Comparative Genomics".
+1. To view nucleotide similarity data tracks in the browser, Go to your region of interest in the browser (e.g. follow the link from the External references section of a gene page).
+Click "Configure this page" button in the left-hand bar.
+A popup box will appear.
+Select the data type "Comparative Genomics" on the left of the popup, then choose one or more of the "LASTz net" tracks.
 2. Display syntenic regions as follows:
-    1. Go to your region of interest in the browser (e.g. follow the link from a gene page or [use sequence coordinates](/faq/how-can-i-display-sequence-region-using-sequence-coordinates-genome-browser)).
+    1. Again, go to the region of interest.
 Make sure the "Location" tab is selected in the horizontal set of tabs along the top.
     2. In the left-hand menu, find the "Comparative Genomics" heading, and click on "Region Comparison".
     3. To select a species for comparison, go to the bottom of the